feroult/yawp-site/guides/getting-started/your-first-api.md

 ~~~

 You may have noticed that we've annotated the __name__ attribute of the Person endpoint with __@Index__.
 That means we can query this endpoint using the attribute as a filter.
-We will cover this and other features
+In the next sections we will cover this
-after we have introduced the javascript client.
+and other important features.